 SSC CGL Data Entry Speed Test (DEST) Syllabus

 The Commission conduct the DEST to check the speed and accuracy of the candidates in doing data entry work on the Computer.
 The duration of the DEST is 15 minutes only.
-“Data Entry Speed Test” (DEST) Skill Test will be conducted for a passage of about 2000 (two thousand) key depressions for a duration of 15 (fifteen) minutes.
-The Commission mentioned that there will be two categories of mistakes in the SSC CGL DEST.
+“Data Entry Speed Test” (DEST) Skill Test will be conducted for a passage of about 2000 (two thousand) key depressions for 15 (fifteen) minutes.
+The Commission mentioned that there will be two categories of mistakes in SSC CGL DEST.
 These are

 - Full Mistake